Skip to content

 • TV screens on walls (some LCDs produce interference).

-Interference is the right tool when the cell occasionally has a real person too.
+Interference is the right tool when the cell occasionally has a real person on it too.
 A living-room ceiling fan is a classic case: you don't want the fan triggering presence, but you do want to detect someone sitting underneath it.

 Suppress